UnrealArtOptimization/minimal-mistakes/book/pipelines/index.md

 Rasterization is currently the prevalent method of real-time shading.
 For the sake of making the explanation easier, let me describe the steps of triangle rasterization and shading of their fragments (which means screen pixels) as a single "rasterization" concept.

-In its idea, rasterization is closer to the rendering algorithms of early CG movies, rather than to ray tracing-based solutions that became dominant in Hollywood and architecture visualization since 2010s.
+In its idea, rasterization is closer to the rendering algorithms of early CG movies, rather than to the path tracing-based solutions that became dominant in Hollywood and architecture visualization since 2010s.
 While ray tracing and path tracing are simulating the path of light emitted from the camera and colliding with surfaces, rasterization only deals with drawing the immediately visible surface.
 If multiple triangles occupy a single pixel, all of them will be drawn, one after another.
 (However, game engines use a depth buffer to cut the unnecessary work in the case of fully opaque meshes).

 The area belonging to a given triangle in screen space is filled pixel by pixel.
 The resulting _color_ (though please think of it as a value: a vector) is a direct output of the _fragment shader_ program.
 It doesn't any knowledge about other triangles in the scene.
 All it can work with are the data from the vertex shader - and textures, provided as its input.